Mission 1. Pompeii: First Contact¶

 -

-Award LP for 1.2.
-Mark ATTUNEMENT and KEY-TEXT completion in Mission Control.
+Close the episode with the inline memorātiō.
+Award LP for 1.2, and mark ATTUNEMENT and KEY-TEXT completion in Mission Control.

 Episode 1.3 — At the House of Caecilius